abduulrahmankhalid/Real-Time-Violence-Detection/README.md

 ## Model Building

-#### Metrics considered for Model Evaluation
-*Accuracy, Precision, Recall and F1 Score*
-- Accuracy: What proportion of actual positives and negatives is correctly classified?
-- Precision: What proportion of predicted positives are truly positive ?
-- Recall: What proportion of actual positives is correctly classified ?
-- F1 Score : Harmonic mean of Precision and Recall

 ### Architectures
 Here we built many models with different Architectures as we were searching for the best model.

 - *Convnet + Bidirectional-LSTM* accuracy: 90% - 92%

-- *Agg-16 + Bidirectional-LSTM* accuracy: 84% - 86%
 - *MobileNet V2 + Bidirectional-LSTM* accuracy: 94% - 97%